LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 RSA
    A public key algorithm named after Rivest, Shamir, and Adelmen.
-One of the most commonly used encyrption algorithsm.
+One of the most commonly used encryption algorithms.
 Note: Lasso does not generate public/private key pairs.

 DSA